 Three Updates to the original story: 

 Next morning, reporter Ruth Anderson was about to head out the door to cover the mysterious disappearance.
 I asked Ruth to hold off until school started; my thinking was that it made no sense getting worked up over a youngster who may have slept over at a friend’s house.

 I was wrong.
 Vivian was right … the mother said she had a ‘gut feeling’ something bad had happened when Tania failed to come home at noon.

 Both Vivian and Jack were now scared, Jack more so.
-Worried that somebody might recognize him from newspaper and TV stories, the dad promptly shaved off his beard.
+Worried that somebody might recognize him from newspaper and TV stories, he promptly shaved off his beard.
 There were rumours that Jack, a biker [though not a ‘gang member’] owed somebody money.
 Drug debt.

 Perhaps Jack owed someone money — perhaps he didn’t — but it’s my belief that Tania’s disappearance had nothing to do with an unpaid drug bill.

-Vivian second-guessed herself.
-She began to say ‘what if?’ a lot.
+Vivian began second-guessing herself.
+She kept saying ‘what if?’.
 What if I didn’t have to work that day? … what if Vera had gone to pick the kids up from school? … what if …?

 Vivian Murrell in the kitchen of her home on 145 Street

 Officers began going door-to-door.
 A volunteer search was soon organized.